fpc/FPCBuild/install/doc/readme.txt

 http://www.freepascal.org/xcode.html

 Method 2 is mainly meant for using the compiler through the command line.
 Fink takes care of setting the PATH variable.
-You can (under Mac OS X 10.2.x or earlier you actually have to) also use the command line with Free Pascal installed using method 1.
+You can also use the command line with Free Pascal installed using method 1.
 The main point is to change your PATH as described below:

 The compiler is called "fpc" and will be installed in /usr/local/bin.
 This directory may not be in your PATH yet (if you type "fpc" in a Terminal